Fury2424/Deeeepio-t8-t9-t10-animal-id-tree-json/README.md

 The dataset doesn't include piranha.

-Also, any errors will be fixed (eventually) but please let me know if you notice anything and make a correction.
+Also, any errors will be fixed (eventually) but please let me know if you notice anything and make a correction. ("fury_balls" on discord)